zac-heisey/team-business/_pages/strategy-workshop-mba-in-a-day.md

 ### Part Two: The Application to your Company

 Part two is designed to ensure that learning translates into bottom-line impact for your business.
-It enables participants to now use the theories and decision-making processes they have acquired in relation to their individual work situations.
+It enables participants to now use the tools they have acquired in relation to their own work decision-making processes.

 ### Why run the Classic 10 Workshop?